Reviews You Can Rely On

 Over the past 9 years, we have tested 27 of the industry's top-performing women's ski boots, and this season we bring you 6 of the best offerings in an unbiased, side-by-side analysis.
 We spent nearly 30 days and countless hours this season testing our ski boot lineup on world-renowned terrain at some of California's finest ski resorts.
 We pushed these boots through a variety of snow conditions to test the full scope of their abilities.
 Each contender was analyzed in four different metrics, including performance, comfort, fit, and customization.
 We ultimately rate each product based on its ability to get us down the mountain in comfort and style.
 The result is a stream of impressions, recommendations, praise, and caution to help you find the best women's ski boot for your needs this season.

 We're your one-stop shop for all your ski gear.
-If you need some new threads for the mountain, check out our selection of the best women's ski jackets and our favorite women's ski pants.
+If you need some new threads for the mountain, check out our selection of women's ski jackets and our favorite women's ski pants.
 We've also tested the top-ranked women's skis.
-And when the ski day ends, check out our picks for the best women's slippers to slide your feet into for some relaxation.
+And when the ski day ends, check out our picks for women's slippers to slide your feet into for some relaxation.

 Editor's Note: We updated our women's ski boot review on November 15, 2023, to share some boot updates and remove a discontinued pair from our lineup.